We all have heard about and admired impressionists like Pierre-Auguste Renoir, Claude Monet, and Berthe Morisot. Even if you are not an art...

-Claude Monet was famous of his series of paintings.
-He repeatedly painted the same subjects in different lights, at different hours of the day, and subjected to the changes of weather and seasons.
+Claude Monet was famous for his series of paintings.
+He repeatedly painted the same subject in different lights, at different hours of the day, and in various weather and seasons.
 This practice began in the 1880s and continued until the end of his life in 1926.
-Here you will find the overview of his greatest painting series:
+Here you will find an overview of his greatest painting series.

-Haystacks was his first series exhibited.
-Fifteen of the paintings were exhibited at the Galerie Durand-Ruel (owned by the famous impressionist marchant) in 1891.
-These paintings were an important breakthrough both in Monet’s career and in the history of French art.
-The novelty was the result of their subject matter and the concept of the series intended to be seen together.
+Haystacks was the first series Monet exhibited.
+In 1891, Galerie Durand-Ruel (owned by the famous Impressionist art dealer) exhibited 15 paintings from this series.
+These paintings were a vital breakthrough both in Monet’s career and in the history of French art.
+Their novelty resulted from both their subject matter and the series’ concept intended to be seen together.

-Twenty-six views of Rouen Cathedral is probably the best-known series of Monet.
-It was made in 1892 and 1893, then reworked in Monet’s studio in 1894.
-Monet rented spaces across the street from the cathedral, where he set up temporary studios for the purpose.
+26 views of Rouen Cathedral is probably the best-known series by Monet.
+Originally produced in 1892 and 1893, the artist later reworked them in his studio in 1894.
+He rented spaces across the street from the cathedral where he set up temporary studios for this purpose.

 This series was created in the summer and fall of 1891.
-The trees were in a marsh along the banks of the Epte River, a few kilometers upstream from Monet’s home and studio.
-To reach his floating painting studio that was moored in place, he went by a small boat up the nearby waterway to where it joined the mainstream.
-There is an interesting story regarding these poplars – the trees actually belonged to the commune of Limetz that put them up for auction before Monet had completed all of his paintings.
-At a certain point Monet was forced into buying the trees because he still wasn’t finished with his paintings.
-After he finished the series he sold the trees back to the lumber merchant who wanted them.
+Monet’s home and studio was a few kilometers upstream from the banks of the Epte River.
+He had to go by a small boat to reach his floating painting studio was moored in place on a nearby waterway.
+What is interesting is that the trees actually belonged to the commune of Limetz.
+They put them up for auction before the artist had completed all of his paintings.
+In this case, Monet was forced into buying the trees in order to finish his paintings.
+After completing the series, he sold the trees back to the lumber merchant.

-Monet painted this series of nearly a hundred views in the fall of 1899 and the early months of 1900 and 1901 during stays in London.
-All of the series’ paintings share the same viewpoint from Monet’s window or a terrace at St Thomas’ Hospital overlooking the Thames.
-They are however painted during different times of the day and weather circumstances.
+In the fall of 1899 and the early months of 1900 and 1901, Monet painted this series of nearly a hundred paintings.
+It was during his stays in London.
+All of the series’ paintings share the same viewpoint from the artist’s window or a terrace at St Thomas’ Hospital overlooking the Thames.
+However, he painted them during different times of the day and in varying weather conditions, therefore the paintings vary.
 Look at this mist!

-Regarding the mist, it is also present in Charing Cross Bridge series painted between 1899 and 1904.
-Out of thirty-seven canvases only twelve were finished in London; the rest the artist took back to his Giverny studio for completion.
+Mist also features in the Charing Cross Bridge series, painted between 1899 and 1904.
+Out of the total 37 canvases, he only finished 12 while in London.
+Meanwhile, the artist took the rest back to his Giverny studio for completion.

 This is the largest of Monet’s series.
-250 oil paintings depicting Monet’s flower garden at Giverny were the main focus of Monet’s artistic production during the last thirty years of his life.
-In 1908, Monet destroyed 15 of his Water Lilies right before they were to be exhibited at the Durand-Ruel gallery.
-Apparently, the artist was so unhappy with the paintings that he decided to ruin them rather than have the work go on public display.
-What’s also interesting, many of the works from the series were painted while Monet suffered from cataracts.
+During the last thirty years of his life, 250 oil paintings depicting Monet’s flower garden in Giverny were the main focus of his artistic production.
+In 1908, Monet destroyed 15 of his Water Lilies right before a planned exhibition at the Durand-Ruel Gallery.
+Apparently, he was so unhappy with the paintings that he decided to ruin them rather than have the work go on public display.
+It is also interesting that he painted many of the works in this series while suffering from cataracts.